Schedule

 Clearer Enunciation

 Spaces between teeth can cause you to develop speech impediments like lisps as well as accidentally slurring words.
-Although you’ll go through an adjustment period getting used to speaking with your dentures in Medford, you’ll be able to improve your pronunciation of words, eliminating embarrassing moments while conversing with others.
+Although you’ll go through an adjustment period getting used to speaking with your dentures, you’ll be able to improve your pronunciation of words, eliminating embarrassing moments while conversing with others.

 Improved Nutrition